theory/justatheory/content/post/postgres/2025-mini-summit-four.md

 When I was at the CNCF, I supported a whole bunch of different open source projects.
 I was everybody's documentation girl.
-So I'm trying to throw things at them and then hopefully you can talk about them in Montreal and maybe something useful will come of it.
+So I'm trying to throw things at them and then hopefully you can talk about them in Montréal and maybe something useful will come of it.
 Another thing that you can use is almost like an alpha beta experimental sort of feature where you define some set of criteria for something being alpha or experimental, you define some set of